 Automated Decision-Making Considerations under GDPR

 - GDPR protects user data and allows automated decisions only when necessary.
-Some of the cases in which automated decision making can be conducted are given below.
+Some of the cases in which automated decision is permitted are:

-- When ADM is necessary for the performance or entering into a contract between the data subject and the organization.
+- ADM is necessary for fulfilling a contract between the data subject and the organization.

 - When the user gives their explicit consent for carrying out automated decision-making activities.

-- Data Protection Impact Assessment (DPIA) is to be carried out before any ADM is carried out, to know of any risks involved while carrying out ADM.
+- Data Protection Impact Assessment (DPIA) is to be carried out before any ADM, to know of any potential risks involved while carrying out the process.

-- Users are to be informed beforehand of their right to ask a review of the automated decision.
-The user is unhappy with the result of ADM can ask for a review, this can make them reverse the process if necessary.
-The organization then will need to provide an explanation as to how and why the decision was reached.
+- Inform users beforehand of their right to ask for a review of the automated decision.
+If the users are unhappy with the result of ADM, they can ask for a review.
+This can make them reverse the process if necessary.
+The organization will then need to explain how and why it reached this decision.

-- ADM can be carried out if in the interest of the public as lawful processing.
-Even in the case of medical emergencies, ADM can be carried out if it is a life and death situation.
+- The organization can carry out ADM if it is in the interest of the public as lawful processing.
+Even in the case of medical emergencies, ADM can be carried out if the life of an individual is at risk.

 What steps should the organizations be taking?

-- Organizations need to identify their profiling and automated decision-making activities.
-A list of all automated decisions made should be identified and what effects they have on individuals.
+- Organizations need to identify their profiling and automated decision-making activities and what effects they have on individuals.

-- Organizations must document all the ADM decisions and the data collected while profiling as part of GDPR requirements.
+- Organizations must document all the data collected while profiling and automated decisions as part of GDPR requirements.

-- Inform users about your profiling activities and automated decisions.
-The users have the right to be informed, object and withdraw their consent while agreeing for sharing their personal data.
-They must also be provided with a copy of data collected by the website if requested.
+- Inform users about profiling activities and automated decisions.
+The users have the right to be informed, object, and withdraw their consent to share their personal data for profiling.
+The organizations must also provide them with a copy of the data collected if requested.